 Prior to May 31, 2017, we were externally managed and advised by ACM.
 Effective May 31, 2017, we exercised our option to fully internalize our management team and terminate the existing management agreement.
-Prior to the termination of the management agreement, we were required to reimburse our Former Manager for a portion of the base salaries and annual cash bonuses paid to employees of our Former Manager who provided services to us in accordance with the terms of the management agreement.
+Prior to the termination of the management agreement, we were required to reimburse ACM for a portion of the base salaries and annual cash bonuses paid to employees of ACM who provided services to us in accordance with the terms of the management agreement.

-In addition, we have entered into a shared services agreement with ACM and certain of its affiliates where we will provide limited support services to ACM and ACM will reimburse us for the costs of performing such services.
+In addition, we have entered into a shared services agreement with ACM and certain of its affiliates where we provide limited support services to ACM and ACM reimburses us for the costs of performing such services.
+During 2018 and 2017, we incurred \$1.3 million and \$0.7 million, respectively, of costs for services provided to ACM.